 - The Ombudsperson holds all communications with those seeking assistance in strict confidence and does not disclose confidential communications unless given permission to do so.
 The only exception to this privilege of confidentiality is when an involved party’s safety is in serious danger.

 - The Ombudsperson, as an informal resource, does not participate in any formal adjudicative or administrative procedure related to concerns brought to their attention.

 - Confidential discussions to listen to your concerns or inquiries.

 - Help in identifying and evaluating your options, and deciding which option makes the most sense for you.

 - Help with addressing issues that you are reluctant to raise within regular channels.

-- Only on request, active involvement in resolving problems and speaking with relevant parties in order to do so.
+- Only upon request, active involvement in resolving problems and speaking with relevant parties in order to do so.

 - Facilitating resolutions to disputes.

-- Upon request, acting as a mediator or assisting with identifying a suitable mediator.
+- Upon request, assisting with identifying a suitable mediator.

-- Alerting management to systemic trends and issues that give rise to conflict.
+- Alerting management to systemic trends and issues that give rise to conflict, while keeping complainants anonymous.